1995 Stinkers Bad Movie Awards

 The 18th Stinkers Bad Movie Awards were released by the Hastings Bad Cinema Society in 1996 to honour the worst films the film industry had to offer in 1995.
 When asked about their picks for the five worst movies of the 1990s, founders Mike Lancaster and Ray Wright both selected It's Pat for their lists.
 Lancaster also included Kids.
 While It's Pat received three nominations (one of which was a win), Kids got only a mere dishonourable mention for Worst Picture.

-Listed as follows are the different categories with their respective winners and nominees, including Worst Picture and its dishonourable mentions, which are films that were considered for Worst Picture but ultimately failed to make the final ballot (30 total).
+Listed below are the different categories, with their respective winners and nominees, including Worst Picture and its dishonourable mentions — films that were considered for Worst Picture but ultimately failed to make the final ballot (30 in total).
 The most notable change this year is swapping out Worst Resurrection of a TV Show temporarily for Most Painfully Unfunny Comedy.
 Both categories would appear next year, along with all the other categories listed below.
 All winners are highlighted.